 Background: Font color:

-“We started to get worried when you didn’t come back and it got late, so I asked Harry for this map, which shows the entire castle and everyone in it.
-I was looking for you in it…”
+“We were getting worried when you didn’t come back and it got late, so I asked Harry for this map, which shows the entire castle and everyone in it.
+I was looking for you… ”

 “And you saw me with Malfoy.”
 Sofia said with a sinking feeling.

 “Yes, and Sofia, what were you doing with him?
 I don’t understand!”

 Sofia took a deep breath.
 “How tired are you Hermione?”

 “Do you want me to explain everything?”
 When Hermione nodded, she went on “Ok, this is going to be a long story, and you are the first person ever to hear it.
 Ok, so, it all started when Malfoy and I were five years old…”

 Later, when Sofia was finally done telling her story, she waited for Hermione to say something.
 She had been quiet ever since Sofia began speaking and her expression was hard to read.

 “This seems almost too surreal to actually believe in it.
 That’s definitely a different Malfoy than the one I’ve known for almost six years now… can I see your pendant?”

 Sofia pulled her necklace out and handed it to Hermione.